wp-plugins/parsi-font/readme.txt

 5. Install plugin, activate it and enjoy of plugin

 == Frequently Asked Questions ==
-= Q. I have a question =
-= A. How to use this plugin? =
+= Q. How to use this plugin? =
-= To use this plugin you should only install plugin and select your custom fonts in settings page. =
+= A. To use this plugin you should only install plugin and select your custom fonts in settings page. =

 == Screenshots ==
 1. Settings Page in Wordpress